Rumpelstiltskin: Variants

 The same story pattern appears in numerous other cultures: Tom Tit Tot in the United Kingdom (from English Fairy Tales, 1890, by Joseph Jacobs); Whuppity Stoorie in Scotland (from Robert Chambers's Popular Rhymes of Scotland, 1826); Gilitrutt in Iceland.

-In Celtic fairytales, the Cornish tale of Duffy and the Devil plays out an essentially similar plot featuring a "devil" named Terry-top.The Lazy Beauty and her Aunts in Ireland (from The Fireside Stories of Ireland, 1870 by Patrick Kennedy), though subsequent research has revealed an earlier published version called The White Hen by Ellen Fitzsimon.
+In Celtic fairytales, the Cornish tale of Duffy and the Devil plays out an essentially similar plot featuring a "devil" named Terry-top.
+The Lazy Beauty and her Aunts in Ireland (from The Fireside Stories of Ireland, 1870 by Patrick Kennedy), though subsequent research has revealed an earlier published version called The White Hen by Ellen Fitzsimon.
 Two tales in Welsh folklore feature magical creatures with secret names, the Gwarwyn-a-throt must conceal their own name in order to preserve their power, but are as often caught out in a careless moment.
 The Gwarwyn-a-throt is undone by foolishly repeating his own name to himself, until he is overheard by his intended victim.
 John Rhys recorded another Welsh tale where possession of a fairy maiden's name constrains her to marry the man who discovers it.

-The story also appears as جعيدان (Joaidane "He who talks too much") in Arabic; Хламушка (Khlamushka "Junker") in Russia; Rumplcimprcampr, Rampelník or Martin Zvonek in the Czech Republic; Martinko Klingáč in Slovakia; "Cvilidreta" in Croatia; Ruidoquedito ("Little noise") in South America; Pancimanci in Hungary (from 1862 folktale collection by László Arany); Daiku to Oniroku (大工と鬼六 "The carpenter and the ogre") in Japan and Myrmidon in France.
+The story also appears as Juʿaydān (جعيدان; "He who talks too much") in Arabic; Khlamushka (Хламушка; "Junker") in Russia; Rumplcimprcampr, Rampelník or Martin Zvonek in the Czech Republic; Martinko Klingáč in Slovakia; Cvilidreta in Croatia; Ruidoquedito ("Little noise") in South America; Pancimanci in Hungary (from an 1862 folktale collection by László Arany); Daiku to Oniroku (大工と鬼六 "The carpenter and the ogre") in Japan; Myrmidon in France and Foul-Weather in Cornwall.

 An earlier literary variant in French was penned by Mme.
 L'Héritier, titled Ricdin-Ricdon.
 A version of it exists in the compilation Le Cabinet des Fées, Vol. XII. pp. 125–131.

 All these tales are classified in the Aarne–Thompson–Uther Index as tale type ATU 500, "The Name of the Supernatural Helper".
-According to scholarship, it is popular in "Denmark, Finland, Germany and Ireland".
+According to scholarship, it is popular in Denmark, Finland, Germany and Ireland.